 Employers are not required by law to offer paid vacation days, but most companies do: More than 90% of all full-time employees in private industry receive paid vacation.

-If it’s your first time tackling paid vacation, don’t panic.
+If it’s your first time tackling paid vacation time, don’t panic.
 We’ve put together a guide to help you understand how to calculate vacation pay for hourly employees—and make sure you and your employees get the time off everyone deserves.

 1. Decide how much vacation your employees can earn

-While the U.S. government doesn’t legally require employers to offer paid vacation, an hourly worker in America with a year of experience averages 11 days of paid vacation a year.
-Up to 76% of small business employees receive paid vacation days, with most receiving either 5-9 or 10-14 paid vacation days.
+An hourly worker in America with a year of experience averages 11 days of paid vacation a year, and 76% of small business employees receive paid vacation days, with most receiving either 5-9 or 10-14 paid vacation days.

 Taking time off has been proven by researchers to increase employee productivity and decrease employee turnover—some of the biggest employment risks to small business owners’ revenue.
 Providing PTO (paid time off) can also give your business a competitive edge and help attract top talent.